-- Screen Type: the available values are: - CRT Standard Monitor: colour VGA/SVGA monitor, - TFT Flat Screen. - Screen Saver: this function automatically either blacks out the monitor display (after a certain time of inactivity) or allows the screen to be locked during the AX3000 use: - No: function disabled. - Yes: function enabled.
-The display is restored when either the keyboard is used or data is received from the server. - Yes keyboard only: The display is only restored when the keyboard is used. - Energy Star Power Saver (available only if the screen saver feature is enabled): this saves monitor power consumption. - Password (available only if the screen saver feature is set): the lock screen feature is only available if a password is entered.
+- Screen Saver: this function automatically either blacks out the monitor display (after a certain time of inactivity) or allows the screen to be locked during the AX3000 use: - No: function disabled. - Yes: function enabled.
+The display is restored when either the keyboard is used or data is received from the server. - Yes keyboard only: The display is only restored when the keyboard is used. - Display logo: a logo can be displayed during the screen saver.
+This is either the logo displayed at the terminal boot-up or the logo stored in the AX3000 Local Store.
+(See Chapter 3.7.4.) - Energy Star Power Saver (available only if the screen saver feature is enabled): this saves monitor power consumption. - Password (available only if the screen saver feature is set): the lock screen feature is only available if a password is entered.
 Press <Space> to enter the password.
-For more information about the lock screen feature, see Chapter 4.3. - Delay (minutes) (available only if the screen saver feature is set): delay before the monitor is turned off or locked.
+For more information about the lock screen feature, see Chapter 4.4. - Delay (minutes) (available only if the screen saver feature is set): delay before the monitor is turned off or locked.